Blog · Review Essay · Last reviewed June 19, 2026

 The Smartness Mandate gives this site a useful diagnostic.
 When a system is called smart, ask what crisis justifies it, what population supplies its data, what metric defines its success, and who can stop it once it is installed.
 Ask whether the system improves public capacity or merely makes public life more measurable for someone else.

 The book's best lesson is that smartness is not intelligence.
 It is a political arrangement that treats data capture and adaptive control as common sense.
 AI governance has to begin there, before the dashboard, before the agent, before the model.
-Otherwise the mandate will have already decided what counts as reality.
+Audit the mandate before auditing the model: what crisis is being named, who supplies the data, who gets optimized, who can refuse, who can appeal, who can shut the system down, and what non-computational institution is being displaced?

 Sources